K-Stability of Fano spherical varieties: Modified K-stability criterion for -Fano spherical varieties

 Considering colored compactifications also allows to obtain smaller dimensional examples of group compactifications with vanishing Futaki invariant which are not K-semistable.
 Namely, the three smooth and Fano compactifications of the (semisimple but not simple) group $\mathrm{SO}_4(\mathbb{C})$, of dimension six, are colored, with the following moment polytopes:

-While the first example satisfies the K-stability criterion, both the two others do not satisfy the K-semistability criterion, while having a trivially zero Futaki invariant since their group of equivariant automorphisms are finite.
+While the first example satisfies the K-stability criterion, both the two others do not satisfy the K-semistability criterion, while having a vanishing Futaki invariant since their groups of equivariant automorphisms are finite.
 Hence they do not admit any Kähler-Ricci solitons.
 It would be interesting to know their full automorphism group and in particular if it is reductive. \end{exa}

 \begin{exa} There are examples of smooth and Fano symmetric varieties with Picard number one, which are not homogeneous under a larger group \cite{Ruz10,Ruz11}.
 Unlike the similar horospherical examples of Pasquier, these may very well be K-stable.
 For example, the smooth and Fano spherical embedding of $\mathrm{SL}_3(\mathbb{C})/\mathrm{SO}_3(\mathbb{C})$ with Picard number one, the smooth and Fano biequivariant compactifiation of the group $G_2$ with Picard number one, and the smooth and Fano biequivariant compactification of the group $\mathrm{SL}_3(\mathbb{C})$ admit Kähler-Einstein metrics.
 Their respective moment polytopes are as follows.